 Rainy mornings can also lead to bad traffic conditions and a tougher commute.
 So, to avoid letting the rain dampen your spirits, make sure you stay as dry as possible and set off for work earlier to avoid delays that cause anger and frustration.

-A lowering of moods during winter has apparently been recorded as far back as 1845.
+A lowering of mood and mental health during winter has apparently been recorded as far back as 1845.
 Now named seasonal affective disorder (SAD), the condition is a type of depression that happens to sufferers at certain times of the year.
 Most notably autumn and winter.
 According to research, 6% of UK adults have the disorder, and it can even affect children.
 The average age of SAD sufferers is 27 years.

 Does sunshine equal happiness?
 Maybe.
 Those studying SAD have found that the rate of vulnerability rises the further from the equator you live.
 Reports also show that sunshine boosts our moods by raising the level of a certain brain chemical called serotonin.
 Serotonin is believed to regulate our mood, anxiety and social functioning.
 It’s also used in many antidepressants.
 So, less sunshine means a weaker production of serotonin.